chc-tw/Agent-Based-Student-Life-Simulations/README.md

 # Agent-Based Student Life Simulations: Discovering the Balance Between Learning and Living
-In this repository, we explore the concept of agent-based simulations to model student life.
+In this project, we explore the concept of agent-based simulations to model student life.
 The goal is to discover the balance between learning and living.
 We utilize the prompt engineering to simulate the student's learning properties and RAG (Retrieval Augmented Generation) to simulate the student's memory.

 ## Experiment Design
 ### Agent Settings